yelouafi/petit-dom/README.md

 document.body.appendChild(mount(vnode))
 ```

-render functions behaves like React pure components.
+render functions behave like React pure components.
 Patching with the same
 arguments will not cause any re-rendering.
 You can also attach a `shouldUpdate`
 function to the render function to customoze the re-rendering behavior (By default
 props are tested for shallow equality and content is tested for reference equality,